 Bathroom remodels often feel like they should move fast because the footprint is limited.
 The reality is that a bathroom carries multiple sequencing points that can't be rushed without affecting quality.
-That's why bathroom schedules often surprise people, especially when the project includes a custom shower, better tile work, plumbing changes, or a premium fixture package.
+That's why bathroom schedules often surprise people, especially when the project includes a custom shower, better tile work, plumbing changes, or a higher-tier fixture package.

 Bathroom remodel timeline ranges